 Stephanie regards her experience as something that has affected her both personally and academically.
 And with the support of her mentor Carole, she has initiated the process of starting a student chapter of the Environmental and Engineering Geophysical Society.
 “I believe that having Carole Johnson as a mentor has made all the difference…Working by her side has further cemented my career aspirations to go into research and branch off into education,” said Phillips.

-Graduate Intern of the Year
+Graduate Intern of the Year – Runners-Up

 First runner-up for the award is Tosca Braun, who interned as a practicum student with Hartford Hospital’s (HH) Institute of Living Health Psychology division.
 While there she developed a research proposal to examine a preliminary test of a theoretical model in HH bariatric surgery patients.
 The project received overwhelming support from HH bariatric surgeons’ research team, and she earned a seed grant through UConn’s Institute for Collaboration on Health, Intervention, and Policy, and a scholarship through UConn’s Clinical Psychology Division to fund her work.